acubeLab/k2tree/README.md

 The files `k2test.sh`, `k2btest.sh`, `k2square.sh` are bash script designed to test `k2sparse.x`, `k2bbm.x` and `k2mult.x` on a set of input files.

+## Tools no longer supported

+### Product of bbm matrices with openmp

+The program `bbmmult.x` computes the product of two `.bbm` matrices using `openmp` to speedup the computation.
+This tool has been provided mainly as an alternative to the `-c` option to check the correctness of `k2mult.x` and `b128mult.x`.